Shares in drugmaker Shire jump on buyout interest by Takeda

-LONDON (AP) — Shares in Irish drugmaker Shire Plc are up sharply after Japanese rival Takeda said it’s considering a takeover offer.
+LONDON (AP) — Shares in Ireland-based drugmaker Shire Plc jumped higher on Wednesday after Japanese rival Takeda said it is considering a takeover offer.

-Takeda said in a statement that buying Shire would enhance its R&D and its reach into the U.S. It said its consideration for a takeover “is at a preliminary and exploratory stage and no approach has been made to the board of Shire.”
+Takeda said in a statement that buying Shire would enhance its R&D and its reach into the U.S., where Shire has a big presence.
+It said its consideration for a takeover “is at a preliminary and exploratory stage and no approach has been made to the board of Shire.”

-Shire focuses on rare diseases, a field that has become of increasing interest to pharmaceutical companies as established drugs face competition from generic versions.
+Shire focuses on rare diseases, a field that has become of increasing interest to pharmaceutical companies as patents on established drugs expire and competition from generic versions increases.
+While it is headquartered in Dublin, Shire has large operations in the U.S., where it gets over two thirds of its revenue.

 Most Read Business Stories